sudo-self/Rpi-shairport-sync/TROUBLESHOOTING.md

 ```
 towards the bottom.
 This means that the AAC decoder is suitable for use by Shairport Sync

-Here are the same commands, performed on Fedora 36, which, by default, does not support `fltp` decoding:
+Here are the same commands, performed on a system which does not support `fltp` decoding:
 ```
 $ ffmpeg -decoders | grep -i aac ffmpeg version 5.0.1 Copyright (c) 2000-2022 the FFmpeg developers